lucian303/backtophp/README.md

 ===

-Currently, investigating whether to use Smarty2 or 3 since 3 supports most of 2's features, it seems.
-Will do a Smarty 3 code analysis.
+I've decided to start with Smarty 3 as Smarty is the most widely used engine and its code is not as bad as Smarty 2. :)

 --
 backtophp is &copy; Copyright 2012 Lucian Hontau